Get,

 7 Possible Causes Of Depression!

-By Faraz khan +2 more
+By Dr. Nikita Toshi +2 more

 How many times have you heard somebody say that depression has made him or her wonder why all bad things happen to them?
 It is not a matter of fate.
 Depression is a complex disease.
 It is essential to be aware of and understand the causes of depression to be able to combat it better.

-The Causes of Depression are:
+The Causes Of Depression Are:

-1) Biochemical Factors in the Brain
+1. Biochemical Factors in the Brain

 There are many neurotransmitters in our brains that serve different purposes.
 Neurotransmitters are chemicals that carry messages or signals from one part of our brain to another.
 Three essential neurotransmitters affect the mood of a person- noradrenaline, serotonin and dopamine.